timot3/discord-poll-bot/README.md

 * When a new poll is created, the bot doesn't save the old answers!
 Be sure to run `poll results` to save poll answers.

 `poll results`: Saves the poll results to a `.csv` file and sends them to the same channel the command was invoked.

+`poll close`: Deletes the poll message.
+* This does not save results!